 5. If a Class decides to organize their own Independent Event or Class-Specific Program outside the Reunion framework described above:

 (a) The Association will share its mailing list with Organizers of an Independent Event.
 Organizers must agree to abide by the Association’s Honor Agreement (attached in Exhibit A).
 We expect that Organizers will use the mailing list solely for the purposes of said Independent Event and not in any manner that would bring harm to the Association.
 Furthermore, Organizers will agree that they would keep this information confidential and not disclose to any Third Party.

-(b) The Association will publicize the Class Independent Event on its social media and printed media.
+(b) The Association will publicize the Class Independent Event on its website, social media, and printed media.
 Those Organizers are encouraged to send detailed Event information (including the purpose, date, location, list of invitees, and the ticket price of the event) via email to [email protected].
-SHSAA will make best efforts to publicize all Alumni Activities but reserves the right not to engage in Events that are inconsistent with the mission of the Association, or would otherwise bring the Association harm.
+SHSAA will make best efforts to publicize all Alumni Activities but reserves the right not to engage in Events that are inconsistent with the mission of the Association, or would otherwise bring the Association or the School harm.

 (c) Classes and Organizers are responsible for all aspects of their Independent Event.
 Association funds will not be provided, and compliant with Federal law, the Association will not be able to provide its Tax Exempt status with the Independent Event.